VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/05 Conditions/07 Exercises/L1-02-Type-Of-Citizen/01 Problem Statement.md

 # Problem Statement

-By default initialize a variable as "age" with integer value The algorithn should print the suitable output for the give age
+By default initialize a variable as "age" with integer value.
+Write an algorithm to print the suitable output for the give age

 ## conditons